jervisfm/GoogleBBR-Replicating-Fig8/PITCHME.md

   congestion control algorithm and a congestion-based algorithm.
 - CUBIC's loss tolerance is a property of the algorithm.
 BBR's loss tolerance is a configuration parameter.
+- 2-25x improvement in throughput on Google's B4.

 ---